terraform-google-modules/terraform-google-data-fusion/modules/pipeline/README.md

-# Pipeline Module
+# Pipeline Configuration

-This module can be used to deploy a CDF pipeline in GCP.
+This module can be used to configure a pipeline in a GCP Datafusion instance.
+The namespace is required as it will help assist with certain tasks in GCP Datafusion.

 ## Usage